 - Comply with laws and regulations to avoid paying non-compliance fines

-The risk management process in banking typically involves six components:
+The banking risk management process involves six components:

 - Identification: Defining the nature of financial risks, including where they originate from and why they pose a threat to the bank.

-- Mitigation: Designing and implementing bank policies and processes that limit the chance that risks will become threats, and that minimize the damage threats may cause.
+- Mitigation: Designing and implementing bank policies and processes that limit the chance that risks will become threats and minimize the damage threats may cause.

 - Monitoring: Gathering data on threat prevention and incident response to determine how well a bank risk management strategy is working.
 This also involves researching emerging risk trends to determine if a bank’s risk management framework needs (or will need) updating.